ucasVachel/MTC-gnn/README.md

 Run main_slmgnn.py to start to train.

 Before training, make sure to complete the target missing data generation and data partitioning tasks.

+## update
+update the weight and code of the relevant baseline